Dirección de Investigación y Transferencia de Conocimiento

 MARX, Susan, 2013, Law and Justice in Timor-Leste.
 A survey of citizen awareness and attitudes regarding law and justice, Díli, The Asia Foundation.

-MAGALHÃES, António B., Liem Soei Liong and James Scott, 2007, Timor-Leste: interesses internacionais e actores locais.
+MAGALHÃES, António B., Liem Soei Liong and David Scott, 2007, Timor-Leste: interesses internacionais e actores locais.
 Vol. II: A luta pela independência, 1974-1999, Porto, Edições Afrontamento.

 MATTOSO, José, 2005, A Dignidade: Konis Santana e a Resistência timorense, Lisboa, Temas e Debates.

 MENESES, Maria Paula, 2007, “Subjects or Objects of Knowledge?
 International Consultancy and the Production of Knowledge”, in: Boaventura de Sousa Santos (ed.), Cognitive Justice in a Global World: Prudent Knowledges for a Decent Life, Lanham, MD, Lexington Books, pp. 353-74.

 MENESES, Maria Paula, Sara Araújo, Marisa Ramos Gonçalves and Beatriz Carvalho, 2017, Para uma Justiça de Matriz Timorense: o contributo das Justiças Comunitárias, Dili, Timor-Leste, Centro de Estudos Sociais (CES) and Comissão para a Reforma Legislativa e do Sector da Justiça (CRL).